-- The Runaway: He is one too, because like Mai, his parents are Ozai-loyalists.
+- The Runaway: Like Toph, he ran away from home, because like Mai, his parents are Ozai loyalists.

-- Ship Tease: Toph quickly gets a crush on him, but their relationship is soured as Toph's family issues come to the fore, and she accuses him of "acting like a sniveling flunky" to his uncle (who's her father's business partner).
+- Ship Tease: Toph quickly gets a crush on him, but their relationship is soured as Toph's family issues come to the fore, and she accuses him of "acting like a sniveling flunky" to his uncle (her father's business partner).

 Nutha and Niyok

-A pair of sisters from the southern water tribe who were friends with Katara and Sokka before the two left with Aang.
-Katara meets the two as they are working at Satoru's uncles refinery.
+A pair of sisters from the Southern Water Tribe who were friends with Katara and Sokka before the two left with Aang.
+Katara meets the two as they are working at Loban's refinery.

-- Colour-Coded for Your Convenience: Both wear blue scarves with their gray uniforms identifying them as water tribe.
+- Colour-Coded for Your Convenience: Both wear blue scarves with their gray uniforms, identifying them as Water Tribesmen.

 - Death Glare: Nutha's introduction is giving Katara a none-too-friendly stare before yelling at Niyok to return to her side.